PatrykSiekierzycki/Study-languages/README.txt

 Version 2.0 contain everything from version 1.0 and added options.

 Changelog:
-	1. Get rid of bugs from version 1.0.
+	1. Bugs from version 1.0 was removed.
-	2. More protected files openings.
+	2. Files openings are more protected.
-	3. Password is now hashed.
+	3. Password is now hashed and is not saved on local computer in readable form.
 	4. Zip file contain instalator and .exe file for run program.

 How install the program: